Scalable Quantum Walk-Based Heuristics for the Minimum Vertex Cover Problem: The CTQW-MVC Quantum Algorithm

 Our heuristic is an iterative process that requires removing a selected vertex and its incident edges from the graph after each step.
-In the context of a quantum system, this process corresponds to the dynamic decoupling of the chosen vertex from the rest of the graph.
-This is achieved by updating the system's Hamiltonian to reflect the changes in the graph's connectivity.
-Specifically, for a chosen vertex $m$, all elements in the adjacency matrix $A$ corresponding to its connections are set to zero ($A_{j,m}=A_{m,j}=0$ for all neighbors $j$).
-By modifying the adjacency matrix, we create a new, modified Hamiltonian for the next iteration, which guides the quantum walk to explore the remaining parts of the graph.
-This approach is efficient in a classical simulation of the system.

-For implementation on a quantum computer, we must utilize a more physically realistic mechanism for vertex removal, such as a freezing mechanism \cite{Castelano2024}.
-This mechanism effectively isolates the chosen vertex's state by adding a local term to the Hamiltonian, creating a large energy gap that prevents it from participating in the quantum dynamics.
-This can be achieved by rewriting the total Hamiltonian as a sum of three components:
+Classically, this is achieved by zeroing the corresponding entries of the adjacency matrix ($A_{j,m}=A_{m,j}=0$ for all neighbours $j$), producing a modified Hamiltonian for the next iteration.
+For implementation on a quantum processor, we employ a spectral isolation (``freezing'') mechanism~\cite{Castelano2024}: the total Hamiltonian is decomposed as